Judging the NKBA Kitchen Design Awards

 - Elements and principles of design

-I have judged at the local level in the past, but in this contest I was seeing the very best the US has to offer, submissions worthy of competing on the national level.
-One design after another demonstrated amazing creativity, style and technical mastery.
+In the past, I have only judged at the local level.
+This contest, however, I was seeing the very best the US has to offer on the national level.
+For example, each design showed amazing creativity, style and technical expertise.
 Submissions advanced through two stages.
-Judges scored designs independently, then collated their results, keeping in mind that NKBA’s contest is held to identify the best designer, not just the most beautiful design.
+Judges scored designs independently, then tabulated their results.
+Keeping in mind, that NKBA’s contest identifies the best designer, not just the most beautiful design.

 To advance past the first round, an entry had to comply with all technical requirements of contest submission.
-A failure to comply with any requirement was seen as a lack of professionalism and disqualified a submission from the competition.
+Submissions are disqualified for lack of professionalism if they fail to comply with any requirement.

-Once the submission proceeded to round two, the kitchen now had to be well designed overall in features, product selection and effectively be visually impressive.
+Once the submission advanced to round two, the kitchen had to be well designed in features, product selection and be visually impressive.

-Designs were evaluated on use of the elements and principles of design, on creativity, and on planning.
-And every detail – cabinet hardware, faucet, lighting, flooring, ceramic tile, appliances – had to enhance and contribute to a single stunning effect.
-Many top entries had a clean, contemporary feel and a creative, almost sculptural use of form and color.
+Designs are evaluated on use of the elements and principles of design, creativity, and planning.
+Every detail had to enhance and add to a single stunning effect.
+For instance, many top entries had a clean, contemporary feel and a creative use of form and color.

-Through both rounds of judging we considered many important aspects of kitchen design: The second round is where judging was done using a much more subjective manner.
-As such, one judge would score a design one way, and another judge would score that same submission in a totally different way, reflecting their own particular preferences.
+Through both rounds of judging, we considered many important aspects of kitchen design.
+The second round, judging uses a much more subjective manner.
+As such, judges would score designs differently, reflecting their own preferences.
 However, something interesting happened as the cream of the crop started to emerge.
-Although all were evaluated independently, the winning designs all received similarly high scores from all judges!
-One entry even earned a perfect score, much to everyone’s amazement.
+Although, each design was evaluated independently, the winning submissions all received high scores from all judges!
+One entry even earned a perfect score.

-Needless to say, I was very impressed with the winners of this year’s design competition.
-I can’t wait for the official announcement in January 2017 at KBIS, and we’ll make sure to share those here on the CliqStudios blog.
-Until then, I am sworn to secrecy regarding the results, so don’t ask!
+Needless to say, the winners of this year’s design competition impressed me.
+I can’t wait for the official announcement in January 2017 at the Kitchen & Bath Industry Show.
+We’ll make sure to share those here on the CliqStudios blog.